 "Thank you, Mrs. Hudson," He said grinning warmly at her before turning back to Hermione.
 "This way please"

 She followed him across the small lobby and started ascending the stairs.
 He was leading the way but keeping close enough as to talk with her.

 "Yes, lovely lady.
 I wish all my landladies would have been like that"

 "Don't we all? "

-They made it to the upper floor, and even from her position behind him Hermione could see and hear the deep sigh John let out while taking the few steeps to the door that was ajar, not even waiting her to come after him.
+They made it to the upper floor, and even from her position behind him Hermione could see and hear the deep sigh John let out while taking the few steps to the door that was ajar, not even waiting for her to come after him.
 He stood in the entrance, with his back against the door, inviting her inside.

 The best adjective for the room before her was oppressive.
 Too many things were stored in very little space, such as papers, laptops, books stacked in precarious equilibrium on the floor, boxes covered with a thick layer of dust.
 And if John's appearance was something to go by, she would bet the entire Triwizard Tournament prize that they were not his.
 She went into the room, inspecting the wall and the shelves, while her hand roamed every surface she could reach without bending.
 While her fingers touched the leather material of the couch on her right, she heard John's nervous babble.

 "This is the common area.
 I swear it is bigger than it looks, it is just a bit cramped. "

 She was half-listening, as a large, yellow smile on the wall had caught her attention.
 At first, it looked like some sort of modern art, but after a closer look, she saw the small cavities.

 "Are those bullet holes?"
 Hermione turned her heard to John, that was apparently lost in his own thoughts, startling him.